 Talking about his contemporaries, Khayyam’s career blossomed in the late ‘40s where he collaborated with composer Rahman Varma to form the briefly popular duo, Sharmaji-Varmaji.
 This partnership was briefly after Khayyam’s stint in the army during World War II.
 Post-independence, as Varmaji migrated to Pakistan; the composer shed his pseudonym Varmaji for a more poetic ‘Khayyam’.

 In his active career spanning five decades, Khayyam was surprisingly selective with his work.
 Each composition post-1960 gleamed with the Khayyam hallmark and filmmakers with a tasteful ear for music knew his worth.

 A Padma Bhushan-awardee, the veteran is happily retired today and was recently in news for bestowing his entire property towards struggling musicians under ‘Khayyam Pradeep Trust’, named after his deceased son.

-As this legendary musician and philanthropist celebrates his birthday on 18 February, here is a compilation of 25 best songs from his illustrious career!
+As this legendary musician and philanthropist celebrate his birthday on 18 February, here is a compilation of the 25 best songs from his illustrious career.